-- The flushed or reddening appearance of skin that may also be paired with increased temperature or sweating
+The flushed or reddening appearance of skin which may also be paired with increased temperature or sweating

 Many of these side effects are seen as pleasant or desirable and are what lead to heroin addiction in the first place.
 There exists a phenomenon known as “chasing the dragon.”
 This refers to the pursuit of the strong, euphoric feeling that the user felt the first time they tried heroin.
 The user will continue to take the drug, more often and in higher amounts, in order to try to achieve that initial high.
 This is a fruitless endeavor and more often than not leads to an incredibly strong physical and psychological dependence on the drug.

 Along with some of the short-term side effects described above, heroin use has effects that only become apparent after the user has been taking heroin for an extended period of time.
 Addiction affects people differently but there are some common ramifications that make themselves apparent in a long-term heroin user.
 Some of these characteristics include